Vkanhan/filesearcher/README.md

   1. Open the application in your web browser at http://localhost:8080.

-  2. Enter a regex pattern and a valid directory path in the search form.
+  2. Enter the file name and a valid directory path in the search form.

   3. Submit the form to view the search results.